 The second challenge that most executives face is their ego.
 Collaboration is essential to good organizational design.
-There’s no single person who’s experienced enough to have all the answers to a good organizational design or a piece of the organization’s design.
+No single person is experienced enough to have all the answers to a good organizational design or a piece of the organization’s design.
 Consequently, collaboration is critical to good organizational design.
 The leaders who are good organization designers have an ego at an intermediate position between arrogant and so humble that they’re meek and mild.
-This intermediate position means they advocate for their ideas and have an agenda, but they don’t think they had all the answers.
+This intermediate position means they advocate for their ideas and have an agenda, but they don’t think they have all the answers.
 They involve people to help them develop solutions.
 So the technical challenge of systems is probably easiest, and the ego challenge is perhaps a little more challenging to address.
 The last challenge may be the most difficult to address.

 The third challenge is curiosity.
 If the leaders aren’t curious about better ways to design and run the organization, then they probably didn’t make it this far in this podcast.
 So people listening to this podcast are probably curious and wonder why that may be a challenge.
 But there are many people running organizations and occupying organizations that aren’t that curious about better ways to run the organization.
 They want to get the work done and get out of here.
 Suppose you’re not curious and you’re not interested in new and innovative ways that you might be able to design the organization in a unique way.
 In that case, you will be very limited in the creativity and innovation you can bring to management and the organization’s design.
 I contend that we need a lot of creativity and innovation in management and organization design.